 Earn SILVER points at these tournaments!

 You started playing bridge not too long ago and you never played in a tournament outside of a club?
-You have few points and 200 points seems huge?
-Do not hesitate to participate because you will meet other players who have begun to develop this same extraordinary passion.
+These tournament days are reserved for players with less than 300 (200) points or its equivalent.
+So, do not hesitate to participate because you will meet other players who have begun to develop this same extraordinary passion.

 There are four 1-day tournaments, independent of each other.
 You can participate in only one of them or as many as you wish, morning or afternoon or both.